Novus-Neurons/Blog/README.md

 + save and exit
-+ git push origin -u your-branch-name
++ git push origin main
 + opne github.com and open this repo.
 + you should see a compare and create pull request button.
 + click it